 - Customer experience platform – contains the elements for multi-channel interaction and commerce, which should be agile enough to adapt to changing customer needs

 - Analytics and intelligence platform – provides information management and analytical capabilities that help accelerate the pace of the decision-making process of a business

 - IoT platform – provides the sensors that connect to the physical assets for monitoring, optimization, control, and monetization

 - Business ecosystem platform – supports the creation of, and connection to, external ecosystems, marketplaces, and communities

 How Low-Code Can Help Your Business

 While there are many different elements of technology that goes into the building of these platforms, it does not necessarily require only technologists working on your digital transformation strategy.
 Tools are now available to help enterprises step up the process of renovating your core business without stopping your current operations, and lessen the risk that goes with the changes that digital transformation entails.
 One good example is the use of low-code development platforms.

 A low-code platform is an easy-to-use solution that simplifies the development process of applications needed for building your digital business.
 It can be readily utilized by business professionals themselves, empowering them to take an active role in quickly developing and deploying the solutions needed to establish their digital technology platforms.

-To learn more on how low-code platforms can help your business, read our article on Caspio Low-Code Development Platform.
+To learn more about how low-code platforms can help your business, read our article on the Caspio Low-Code Development Platform.